-A freight invoice, at its most basic level, is a piece of paper the receiving party signs when you deliver a load.
+At its most basic level, a freight invoice is a piece of paper the receiving party signs when you deliver a load.
 Their signature indicates they have accepted the load and intend to pay the trucking company or owner-operator for transporting the cargo.
 Unfortunately, after the paper is signed, receiving an actual freight payment may take anywhere from a week, if you’re lucky, up to several months.
-But you have a business to run and you can’t afford to wait sixty or ninety days for that load you delivered last night.
-You have bills coming due and you still need fuel to deliver your next load, not to mention something to eat.
+But you have a business to run, and you can’t afford to wait sixty or ninety days for that load you delivered last night.
+In addition, you have bills coming due, and you still need fuel to deliver your next load, not to mention something to eat.
 Factoring companies exist to close the distance between completing a load and getting paid for it.

 What is Factoring in Trucking?

-Factoring is a way for truckers to receive much faster payment for their services while the factoring company deals with the invoice payment processing and collection.
-In exchange for this service, the truck driver gives up a small percentage of the amount they were owed to the factoring company.
-Additionally, factoring companies typically charge a number of additional fees for their service further reducing the amount you earn on that load, but drivers are willing to make the exchange in order to keep their wheels turning.
+Factoring is a way for truckers to receive much faster payment for their services.
+In contrast, the factoring company deals with invoice payment processing and collection.
+In exchange for this service, the truck driver gives up a small percentage of the invoice to the factoring company.
+Additionally, factoring companies typically charge additional fees for their service, reducing the amount you earn on that load.
+Still, drivers are willing to make the exchange for keeping their wheels turning.

 How Does a Factoring Company Work for Truckers?

 Factoring is a process where you sell your load invoice to a company specializing in collecting and processing Accounts Receivable.
-Usually, the factoring company will pay you nearly the full earnings of the load within a few days but, in exchange for the service, they collect a percentage of that amount as a fee.
-From there the invoice is off your hands and you’re free to keep on running with money in your pocket while the factoring company deals with collecting on the invoice.
+Usually, the factoring company will pay you nearly the entire earnings of the load within a few days.
+Still, in exchange for the service, they collect a percentage of that amount as a fee.
+From there, the invoice is off your hands, and you’re free to keep on running with money in your pocket while the factoring company deals with collecting the invoice.

 - Driver transports the load for the customer, makes the delivery and receives a signed invoice.

-- The driver then sends a copy of the invoice to the factoring company of their choice.
+- The driver then sends a copy of the invoice to the factoring company.

 - The factoring company advances the driver a percentage of the invoice’s value within a few days of receiving the invoice.